 After a final hearty breakfast, you’ll get back in the saddle today for the last push.
 You’ll ride south along the River Shin, one of the best places to see salmon leaping upstream.
 You’ll rejoin the coast at the Dornoch Firth and then tackle the 200m climb up and over Cadha Mor and on to the Black Isle.
 Here you’ll cycle fast, rolling roads through quiet farmland and friendly villages.
 Stopping in the historic town of Cromarty for lunch, you can explore the streets and look out for the dolphins that are often spotted on this stretch of coast.
 The final 20 miles sees you cross the Moray Firth and head on backroads into the centre of Inverness where your North Coast 500 journey will end.
 Your support guide will hand back your luggage and you can either continue your journey home or spend a final night in Inverness.
 (B)

 Ride details: 81 miles / 122 km | approx. 6 hours | Elevation: 4,504 ft / 1,235 m

 This itinerary includes 6 nights in 3-4 star accommodation, staying at some of our favourite locally-owned guesthouses and small hotels along the North Coast 500 route, each handpicked for their warm welcome and bike friendly facilities.
 Single rooms are available on request.

 Accommodation Upgrades are available in some locations for a supplement, subject to availability.
 Please note that upon choosing the Accommodation Upgrade option, this will require transfers to and from the route at the beginning and end of each day.

-Breakfast is included each day.
-Your information pack will suggest a number of options for your lunches and evening meals in each location.
+Breakfast is included each day barring Day 1.
+Your soigneur will suggest a number of options for your lunches and evening meals in each location.